 In private equity, the field is so well-defined.
 Everyone knows how to build models.
 You can build models in templates now.
 Whereas here, no one’s really built this model, or built the model the way we want to build it.

 And so it’s been great because every step of the way, you’re actually being really creative.
 So while it may be harder on your body, on the mind it’s even more enjoyable because you’re actually trying to create your own little baby, create your business, and create your model, and constantly evolving it by talking to people.

-Q. From the time you first started having conversations with your co-founders to officially opening your doors for business, what were the key things you did to make your restaurant a reality?
+Q. What were the key things you did to make your restaurant a reality, from the time you first started having conversations with your co-founders to opening your doors for business?

 A. I guess the story started when I hopped on a flight from Atlanta to Denver, and I didn’t know it but one of my really good friends from college was on the same flight, and another friend who I happened to sit next to alerted me to it, and we all switched seats and we sat next to each other for the flight.